Last Updated on June 29, 2022 by Rebecca Huff

 - the supplements GABA, L-Theanine, and Melatonin

 The mattress a child sleeps on can make a difference in how sleep quality.
 Overheating can cause sleep disturbances.
-Choosing a mattress, like this one, with a cool comfort top, can be helpful.
+Choosing a mattress with a cool comfort top, can be helpful.
 “Beaded gel foam is the ultimate in cooling technology, drawing heat away from the body.
 Thousands of micro-pores allow the movement of air throughout the foam, dissipating heat and promoting cooler, undisturbed sleep.”

 Sleep disturbances in individuals with ADHD can result in significant functional impairments that affect mood, attention, behavior, and ultimately, school/work performance and quality of life.